FunnelKit

 • FunnelKit Automations has a lite (free) version available.
 Its premium version starts at $99.50 a year.

-Customer reviews: FunnelKit Automations has received 5 out of 5 ratings with over 300 reviews and has 20,000+ active installations.
+Customer reviews: FunnelKit Automations has received a 5/5 rating from over 333 reviews and has 20,000+ active installations.
 [Source: wordpress.org]

 2. AutomateWoo